spase-group/crondo-node/README.md

 **Notes:**

   + Only "jobs" and "jobs[].task" are required.
 If output is only to the console or a file then "mailer" is not necessary.
+  + "description" elements are useful for providing internal documentation (not available in JSON).
   + The default for elements in "jobs[].every" is the pattern "*".
   + Only elements with non-default values are necessary in "jobs[].every".
-  + "description" elements are useful for providing internal documentation (not available in JSON).
+  + A job may be turned off by setting "job[].active" to false.
+By default a job is active.
   + If a "mailer" is configured, but you would like to turn it off, set "mailer.active" to false.
   + "jobs[].subject" is used as the subject line in emails.
   + the "jobs[].mailto" can have multiple recipients, each separated by a comma.